hamishdickson/jobs5/README.md

 # Jobs5

-A very light webapp based for jobs3
+A very light webapp for jobs3 and jira

 ## Differences between jobs5 and jobs4

-This is a prototype and doesn't aim to offer the functionality of jobs4.
-Please use jobs4 if you have a choice.
+Note, this is not considered stable and only used for prototyping/proof of concept.
+Please use jobs4 for production

-## technologies
+## Technologies

 This webapp runs off an express (http://expressjs.com/) (a node.js) server.
-It uses mustache.js (http://mustache.github.io/ as a template engine.
+It uses mustache.js (http://mustache.github.io/ as a template engine

+This webapp doesn't communicate with the iSeries directly, instead it requires a rest server to do the heavy lifting

 ## How to run